Different Inhomogeneous Evolutionary Histories for Uranus and Neptune: Evolution of Uranus and Neptune

 Figure \ref{fig:fig5} indicates that the primary evolutionary changes in the Uranus model occur within the initial 0.6 Gyr.
 The internal flux luminosity of the model aligns closely with the observational data from \cite{Pearl1991} and the more recent measurements by \cite{Irwin2025} and \cite{Wang2025}.
 Notably, this model accurately reproduces the refined gravity harmonic measurements reported by \cite{Jacobson2025}, which are informed by updated orbital data of Uranus's rings and moons from \cite{French2024}.
 The updated measurement from \cite{Jacobson2025} represents an order-of-magnitude improvement in precision compared to \cite{Jacobson2014}.
-The Uranus model in Figures \ref{fig:fig4} and \ref{fig:fig5} differs by only 0.1\% and 0.4\% from the observed $J_2$ and $J_4$ values, respectively.
+The Uranus model in Figures \ref{fig:fig4} and \ref{fig:fig5} differs by 0.1\% and 0.4\% from the observed $J_2$ and $J_4$ values, respectively.
+Readers should note that the measured uncertainties of the Uranian $J_2$ are $\sim$0.002\%.
+Evolution models carry more inherent uncertainties than present-day static models \citep[e.g.,][]{Movshovitz2022, Neuenschwander2022, Lin2024} whose aim is to match the gravitational harmonic data as close as possible.\footnote{For instance, evolutionary models of Jupiter \citep[e.g.,][]{Vazan2018, muller2020, Tejada2025, Sur2025a} cannot be evaluated against present-day criteria with the same rigor as static interior models \citep[e.g.,][]{Wahl2017, Nettelmann2021, Militzer2022, Militzer2024}, due to the additional complexities involved in modeling planetary evolution.} Unless a more complete physical understanding of a planet's interior is obtained, evolution models will be more inherently uncertain.
 Given the absence of substantial convective mixing in Uranus, its outer heavy element abundance, represented by the dashed line in the top row of Figure \ref{fig:fig5}, remains relatively stable throughout its evolution.

 As for the Neptune model, we compare our models against intrinsic flux measurements from \textit{Voyager 2} calculated by \cite{Pearl1991}, and gravity harmonic measurements by \cite{Jacobson2009}.
 Due to the Neptune model's rapid convective mixing event, the outer heavy element abundance rises quickly from an initial value of 25\% to $\sim$80\% by mass.
 The Neptune model reproduces the observed $J_2$ and $J_4$ values compared to the median measurements of \cite{Jacobson2009} are 0.8\% and 0.3\% respectively.
 A comprehensive comparison between modeled and observed values of both planets is tabulated in Table \ref{tab:results}.